kimballa/like-the-art-pcb/README.md

 The power module is THT-only and intended for hand-soldered assembly.
 (A single 7343-metric / 2917 / "size D" tantalum SMD capacitor for the 5V0 regulator can also be hand-soldered.)

+The mosfet chips are a mixed SMD/THT assembly and were assembled by JLCPCB.
+BOM includes SPNs for JLC's preferred supplier.
+Individual mini-PCBs are too small to assemble so gerbers are supplied for a panelized 2x3 PCB layout, made with the Panelizer plugin for KiCAD 6.